secretstartups/handbook/sites/handbook/source/handbook/marketing/field-marketing/index.html.md

 The Field Marketing team works from issues and issue boards.
 If you need our assistance with any project, please open an issue and use the `Field Marketing` label anywhere within the GitLab repo.

-**General Field Marketing Labels:**
+## General Field Marketing Labels

 - `Field Marketing`: Issue initially created, used in templates, the starting point for any issue that involves Field Marketing
-- `FY23-Q1` `FY23-Q2` `FY23-Q3` `FY23-Q4`: What event or activity is set to take place or be due in this quarter in the specific year
+- `FY24-Q1` `FY24-Q2` `FY24-Q3` `FY24-Q4`: What event or activity is set to take place or be due in this quarter in the specific year
 - `mktg-status::plan`: work that is proposed, in an exploratory state
 - `mktg-status::wip`: work in progress that has been accepted and assigned to a DRI
-- `Events` : Issues related to events - this label is held at the gitlab.com level
+- `Events`: Issues related to events - this label is held at the gitlab.com level
 - `FMM-Other Tactics`: Issues related to non-event tactics
 - `FMM-MicroCampaigns`: Issues related to regional integrated micro-campaign, which are built to drive a specific strategy in a region
+- `Content Syndication`: Issue related to content syndication
+- `DevOpsDays`: Issue related to DevOps Days
+- `Direct Mail`: Issue related to Direct Mail
+- `Executive Roundtable`: Issue related to Executive Roundtables
+- `GitLab Connect`: Issue related to GitLab Connects
+- `Hybrid Conference`: Issue related to Hybrid Conferences
+- `In-Person Conference`: Issue related to In-Person Conferences
+- `Meeting Setting`: Issue related to Meeting Setting
+- `Owned Event`: Issue related to Owned Events
+- `Self-Serve`: Issue related to Self-Service events
+- `Webcast - Sponsored`: Issue related to Sponsored Webcasts
+- `Survey`: Issue related to Surveys
+- `Vendor Arranged Meetings`: Issue related to Vendor Arranged Meetings
+- `Virtual Conference`: Issue related to Virtual Conferences
+- `Webcast - GitLab Hosted`: Issue related to GitLab-Hosted Webcasts
-- `workshop`: Issue related to hands on GitLab workshop
+- `workshop`: Issue related to GitLab workshops

-**Regional Field Marketing Labels:**
+## Regional Field Marketing Labels

 - `APAC`: Issues that are related to the APAC sales team
 - `EMEA`: Issues that are related to the EMEA sales team
+- `FM AMER ALL`: Issues that are related to the AMER ALL Allocadia plan
 - `Central Europe`: Issues that are related to the EMEA Central Europe (DACH) sales team
 - `Europe CEE`: Issues that are related to the EMEA Central Eastern Europe sales team
 - `Southern Europe`: Issues that are related to the EMEA Southern Europe (France, Italy, Spain, Portugal, Greece, Cyprus) sales team